ViniciusMikuni/OmniLearn/README.md

 # Official Repository for the OmniLearn paper
 ![Model Architecture](./assets/PET_arch.png)

-This is the official repository used in the paper OmniLearn: A Method to Simultaneously Facilitate All Jet Physics Tasks. if you find this repository useful please cite the paper:
+This is the official repository used in the paper OmniLearn: A Method to Simultaneously Facilitate All Jet Physics Tasks.
+If you find this repository useful for your own work please cite the paper:

 ```
 @article{Mikuni:2024qsr,